-This weekend, we remember those who gave their last full measure of devotion so that we may remain free and continue to enjoy the blessings of the greatest Republic this world has ever known:
+This weekend, we remember those who gave their last measure of devotion so that we might remain free and continue to enjoy the blessings of the greatest Republic the world has ever known:

 36 USC § 116 – Memorial Day

 (a) Designation.— The last Monday in May is Memorial Day.